mooinglemur/midikit/README.md

 ---
 #### `midikit_init_engine`
 ```
-Inputs: .A = IOBASE offset from $9F00 at which to find the MIDI UART, .X = number of serial bytes to send before deferring until the next tick.
+Inputs: .A = IOBASE offset from $9F00 at which to find the MIDI UART,
+        .X = number of serial bytes to send before deferring until the next tick.
 ```
 This routine *must* be called once before any other library routines are called in order to initialize the state of the engine.

 If .X is not 0, MIDIKit will cap the number of bytes sent over the serial port to this value on each tick, returning and deferring processing until the next tick if this value is reached or exceeded after a MIDI event.
 This prevents obnoxiously busy MIDI files from monopolizing the interrupt for more than a frame, which lags the game and the music.
 A value around 30 or less is recommended, which is about 3/5 of the raster time for the MIDI rate of 3125 bytes per second at 60 frames per second.
-You can lower this value if you need more CPU time for game logic, at the risk of the music sounding "mushy" or "jittery" in busy sections.
+You can lower this value if you need more CPU time for game logic, at the risk of the music sounding either "mushy" or "jittery" in busy sections.

+In extreme cases with a lowered value of .X, an extremely busy song will repeatedly fall behind and catch up.

 If .X = 0, this logic is disabled.